greatxue/cs_notes/ds_java.md

 ```

 #### 1.2.4 Using Libraries
 Knowing how to find and use existing libraries is often possible to save yourself tons of work and debugging by turning to the web for help.

+## 2. <span id='2'>Lists</span>

+### 2.1 Mystery of the Walrus